Finneyyy/ams-final-project/README.md

 # DevOps - Final Project

+## PLEASE NOTE THAT PROJECT IS INCOMPLETE
+There's an issue in the config.yml file.
+I'd need to export the 2 needed terraform outputs (ec2 instance ip and the rds endpoint url) to a file, copy the file to the provisioned instance and "pull" the contents out of the file.
+It'd certainly be easier to use 2 files, might complete this when I get the chance.

 ## Introduction

 The purpose of this project is to design and implement a solution for automating the development workflows and deployments of the **Spring Pet Clinic** application, using tools that encapsulates concepts of all core modules covered during the training.